Dine at These Critically-Acclaimed Restaurants in Our Own Backyard

 Bib Gourmand: good quality, good value cooking

-Fullerton’s Khan Saab unites the flavors of Pakistan, Afghanistan and India into a diverse 100% halal menu.
+Fullertonās Khan Saab unites the flavors of Pakistan, Afghanistan and India into a diverse 100% halal menu.
 Street food favorites get an elevated twist in the kitchen, helmed by Chef Imran Ali Mookhi.
-Traditional fresh fried Pani Puri dough balls are even served to you on mini rolling street carts!
-Like the colorful flavors, the decor is bright and hip, with a mural of bustling Afghanistan streets covering the back wall.
+Traditional fresh-fried Pani Puri dough balls are served to you on a mini street cart!
+Like the colorful flavors, the decor is bright and hip.
+Check out the mural of bustling Afghanistan streets covering the back wall.
 At Khan Saab, meat is king, but the mocktails are easily as notable as the food.
-Coup glasses overflow with vapor, and flame-torched non-alcoholic negronis highlight hala tradition.
+Coup glasses overflow with vapor, and flame-torched non-alcoholic negronis highlight halal tradition.

 Location: Fullerton